Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-As a poet she knows that ' figurative language can give shape to the difficult and the painful.
-It can make visible and "felt" that which is invisible and "unfeelable" '
+As a poet, she knows that 'figurative language can give shape to the difficult and the painful.
+It can make visible and "felt" that which is invisible and "unfeelable"'

-Mindful is the result of a lifetime of walking outdoors, of close study of the natural world, always with an open mind and heart.
+Mindful is the result of a lifetime of walking outdoors, of a close study of the natural world, always with an open mind and heart.
 It holds a kind of folk philosophy within its simple language.
-Since its publication it has become a sort of talisman for self-help groups and for those individuals seeking solace.
+Since its publication, it has become a sort of talisman for self-help groups and for those individuals seeking solace.

-Analysis of Mindful
+Analysis of "Mindful"

-Mindful, a single sentence poem arranged in a series of indented short stanzas, has as its theme the dissolution of the self in nature, a theme common to many of Mary Oliver's poems.
+"Mindful," a single-sentence poem arranged in a series of indented short stanzas, has as its theme the dissolution of the self in nature, a theme common to many of Mary Oliver's poems.

-This dissolution, this becoming one with the natural world, is achieved simply through use of the senses and being aware of the extraordinary in the ordinary everyday things that make up life.
+This dissolution, this becoming one with the natural world, is achieved simply through the use of the senses and being aware of the extraordinary in the ordinary everyday things that make up life.

 Throughout, the tone is conversational, never assertive, the speaker stating that she is here on earth to get lost in this 'soft world' - this is her raison d'etre, her reason to exist.